Biogs.com

 When he was 24 Paulo Coelho wrote his first hit and even in the 21st Century he could still remember his excitement at being able to buy a car.

 However, life was not straightforward.
-Coelho was imprisoned three times for political reasons and was kidnapped and tortured by paramilitaries during the Brazilian military regime.
-During that period Paulo Coelho had what he describes as the most cowardly day of his his life in an incident involving his wife at the time (his second wife).
+Paulo Coelho was imprisoned three times for political reasons and was kidnapped and tortured by paramilitaries during the Brazilian military regime.
+During that period Paulo Coelho had what he describes as the most cowardly day of his life in an incident involving his wife at the time (his second wife).

 As the seventies turned into the eighties so Coelho moved into a new era.
 He was sacked from his job at Polygram but he had sufficient savings to provide security.
 Coelho had his fourth marriage.
 It was to Cristina Oiticica, who encouraged him to travel and to write.
 When they met Coelho had been involved in satanic cults, but Coelho went to hear her sing in church and was won over.

 During their travels, Paulo Coelho had some kind of revelation when he was at Dachau concentration camp which only took shape when he met a man months later whom he believed he saw and heard at Dachau.
-As a result Coelho got involved with the Cathloic RAM order and went on a pilgrimage along the ancient road to Santiago de Compostela.
+As a result Coelho got involved with the Catholic RAM order and went on a pilgrimage along the ancient road to Santiago de Compostela.

 This led to his Diary of a Magus, which was later entitled The Pilgrimage.